 - Crimes against persons (physical or sexual abuse, neglect, assault, murder, etc.)

 - Moral turpitude (prostitution, public lewdness/exposure, etc.)

 - Sale, possession, distribution or transfer of narcotics or controlled substances

 - Misapplication of fiduciary property or property of a financial institution

 - Fraud/securing execution of a document by deception

-If you have questions pertaining to the criminal background/fingerprinting check process, please contact Barbara Smith, Clinical Compliance Administrator, at 919-747-0105 or [email protected].
+If you have questions pertaining to the criminal background check or fingerprinting process, contact Clinical Compliance Administrator Barbara Smith at 919-747-0105 or [email protected].

 Wake Tech Podcast